maxvfischer/DIY-CNC-machine/README.md

 ![attach_endstoppers_x_axis_16](./images/build/frame/attach_endstoppers_x_axis_16.jpg)

-One black and one red 0.75 mm^2 cable were cut out at a length so that they reached from the X-axis max end-stop to the right side plate, through the top bridge beam and through the Y-axis cable chain to the front of the CNC machine.
-A handful of shrinking tubes were shrunk around the cables to keep them together.
+One black and one red 0.75 mm^2 wire (**E03**) were cut out at a length so that they reached from the X-axis max end-stop to the right side plate, through the top bridge beam and through the Y-axis cable chain to the front of the CNC machine.
+A handful of shrinking tubes (**O24**) were shrunk around the wires to keep them together.

 ![attach_endstoppers_x_axis_17](./images/build/frame/attach_endstoppers_x_axis_17.jpg)